Disclaimer: I do not own My Little Pony Friendship Is Magic.

 In truth, Canterlot's Symposium of the Magical Arts was bittersweet for Twilight Sparkle this year.
 She had hoped to see a presentation of her own featured there, but things hadn't quite worked out.
 Her research exploring the effects of emotional states on teleportation spells had been very promising, but she'd been plagued by one interruption after another until she'd hopelessly lost her way with her work.
 By the time she had everything in order, it was already too late – which was rather embarrassing for someone who prided herself on being a good planner.
 Of course, nopony could blame her for the schedule slip after that bizarre body swap incident and the great Ponyville library heist...

 "I'm glad you've had a good time," said Twilight, "but you've seen nothing yet.
 Princess Celestia tells me the final presentation is going to top everything else so far.
-They always save the most impressive experiments and most significant discoveries for the end.
+They save the most impressive experiments and most significant discoveries for the grand finale.
 This one is directed by Brainy Bright, one of Equestria's leading magical theorists!"

 Twilight would have liked nothing more than to trot right up to her and nuzzle her, but they were in public and certain procedures of formality had to be followed.
 She bowed like everyone else.
 Celestia received her as she would have received anyone else as well, but when she spoke, there was an extra dose of warmth in her voice that she reserved only for a select few.

 "Twilight Sparkle!
 You've grown since the last time I saw you, my little pony.
 I hope you've found the Symposium a rewarding experience."
-She passed her gaze over Twilight's friends.
-"I'm glad you decided to join us, girls.
-There is more to Canterlot than the, ahem, enchanting nightlife."
-Finally, she bent down her neck down to Spike and grinned.
-"And hello to you too, Spike.
-If I may be so bold as to offer a suggestion, perhaps you shouldn't volunteer to help Fluttershy with her chickens when you have a cold, hmm?"
+She passed her gaze over Twilight's friends, nodding at them.
+"I'm glad you decided to join us, girls, Spike."

-Spike grinned sheepishly and blushed.
-Only when Celestia stood up straight again did Twilight notice that Princess Luna was present at well, stooped down and pressed close to her sister's side.
-For Luna, unlike for Celestia, getting lost in a crowd was easy.
+Only when Celestia stood up straight again did Twilight notice that Princess Luna was present at well, stooped down and off to the side from her sister.

 "Princess Luna," said Twilight with a deep bow, "It's a pleasure to see you again!
 I had not thought to find you in attendance."